 When your ambition in life is to succeed as a chef and own restaurants, the plan often requires recalibration.
 The founder of Sonny & Sons, a fast-casual eatery at Crave Food Hall in Purdue University’s Discovery Park, knows precisely what it means to rework a dream you have had since high school.
 Chef Kevin Sbraga did just that in August when he launched the restaurant named after his late father, Harvey “Sonny” Beachem.

 “I really wanted to pay tribute and homage to him and the inspiration he has been all my life,” says Sbraga, principal of Sbraga Consulting.
 The hot chicken and southern sides on the Sonny & Sons menu are steeped in memories of his dad.
-The native of Willingboro, N.J., spent many hours working in the bakeries his African-American father owned and operated over four decades.
+The native of Willingboro, New Jersey spent many hours working in the bakeries his African-American father owned and operated over four decades.
 “I really took the dishes that were very popular, the ones that my father loved,” Sbraga says.

 Recalibrating a Dream

-Those dishes or versions of them appeared on the menus of five restaurants Sbraga spearheaded in Philadelphia and one in Jacksonville, Fla.
+Those dishes or versions of them appeared on the menus of five restaurants Sbraga spearheaded in Philadelphia, Pennsylvania and one in Jacksonville, Florida.
 His critically acclaimed, fine dining Sbraga opened in 2011, the year after he gained national attention as the winner of Bravo TV’s “Top Chef.”
 His restaurants The Fat Ham, Little Fat Ham, Juniper Commons and Sbraga & Company followed.
 Despite considerable praise for the food coming out of the chef’s kitchens, all of the restaurants closed a little less than six years after his journey into building a restaurant empire started.
 “Cooking good food is the easy part.
 For me, the most difficult and challenging aspect is managing people and getting them to produce what you want them to produce,” says Sbraga.

 With Sonny & Sons in Indiana, the restaurateur is taking a different approach.
 He wears all the hats as the founder, owner and chef.
 The menu celebrates the dish that fans of The Fat Ham raved about, the hot chicken.
 “For me, this go-round is about giving people what they are asking for, not necessarily providing what I want and then hoping that’s what they want,” Sbraga says.